You can click on pictures to enlarge them

 Fortunately, the last day was far better: the sun finally bothered to come out, and we visited the nice Olinda, nearby.
 We have a very good memory of it.
 A ray of hope in the dullness of that stay.

 When the latter came up to its end, it was almost a relief.
 We were in the airport, thinking of our next step in Natal, and above all persuaded that troubles where finally over.
-But we still hadn't taken off of Recife, cursed city for us which clearly decided to dog us until the last minute.
+But we still had not taken off of Recife, cursed city for us which clearly decided to dog us until the last minute.

 So, she explained the situation to the security guards, who advised her to put it in a left-luggage locker for a few days.
 Indeed, we had to make a 24 hours stop in Recife three days later, and then take off to Rio de Janeiro where we had to meet J.R.
 There were no direct flights from Natal.
 A blessing in disguise, finally… She was ordered to hurry up so that she didn’t miss the take-off.

 I still can see her turn back and storm out.
 She stresses out a lot, most of the time over nothing, so can you imagine?..
 I thought she would make a spontaneous combustion… With her glasses crooked and bushy hair, she bulldozed everything in sight: prospectuses, guide posts, an advertising board and its support that fell on some passengers… She shoved some people to fight her way in the middle of the huge crowd.
 Finally, given that the left-luggage lockers were way too expensive, she decided to wrap her scissors in a plastic bag to hide them close to the entrance of the hall, in a place where nobody could find them.
 Obviously, she did that discreetly so that no one could see her.
-It wasn’t about looking like a terrorist planting a bomb!!!

 After three days in Natal, we were back to Recife early in the morning.
 We chose that time a hotel very close to the airport (about 1.2 kilometers according to the website Hotels.com).
 Indeed, we had to take off to Rio very early, so we might as well stay nearby.
 We decided to reach it on foot, keeping a cart from the airport to carry our luggage, with intention of bringing it back.
 We looked like those poor tramps who stroll in the streets with their caddies.
 Inevitably, we were arrested 200 meters further by a security guard who ordered us to bring it back immediately.

 So, we had to persist in pulling our luggage in the streets of Recife.
 It was all the most hard as pavements were in a terrible state: with countless holes and big concrete fragments, it was almost impossible to make anything wheel on.
 As a result, we pulled them on the road when there were no cars, and when it was not as damaged as pavements.
-Moreover, most people to whom we asked for directions gave us completely contradictory information, so that we combed through that sleazy area contrary to our wishes, travelling along a tortuous path instead of walking straight forward.
+Moreover, most people to whom we asked for directions gave us completely contradictory information, so that we combed through that sleazy area contrary to our wishes, traveling along a tortuous path instead of walking straight forward.
 What was supposed to be a walk in the park turned out to be a major pain in the ass.

 Then Ezequiel intervened, a local we met on the way: with an extending kindness, he helped us lug our suitcases until the end when we finally found the hotel.
 We were completely exhausted after that burst of efforts, the more as we had pulled an all-nighter before: our plane took off at 5:00 AM, so we decided not to book a hotel room and to enjoy our night in Natal.
 As it was too soon for checking in, we bought Ezequiel a drink and got to know him.